 Well, if you are new to video editing or currently don’t have professional video editors such as Premiere Pro available, then an easy and quick way to add flickering strobe effect in your video is using a versatile online video editor.

 In this case, our top recommendation would be using FlexClip, a free and feature-rich in-browser video editor that offers you a hassle-free video editing experience.
-It’s watermark-free and no software download is needed.
+It’s user-friendly and so versatile and no software download is needed.

 FlexClip empowers you to create strobe effect in a video with ease.